Russell L. Carpenter Summer Internship

 For the thirty years that was his teaching career at Tufts (1938-1968), Bud was a much-loved, well-respected professor.
 His research eventually led to the creation of the Radiobiology Research Laboratory, where he served as director and principal investigator.
 Bud also established the Tufts University Barnum Collection, which included letters and personal mementos of P.T.
 Barnum and acted as the collection's curator.

 Bud was also a loyal and dedicated alumnus.
 For almost seventy years, he was secretary of the Class of 1924.
 He was the inaugural editor of the Tufts Alumni Review, president of the New York Tufts Club, and a member of the Tufts Alumni Council.
 He received the Tufts Alumni Distinguished Service Award in 1942 and served on the committees in charge of redesigning the Tufts Seal and the Tufts Chair.

 Professor Carpenter retired from Tufts in 1969 and, in 1977, Tufts presented him with an honorary degree, recognizing his life-long dedication to his alma mater, both professionally and personally.

-This is an opportunity for one undergraduate to be paid to carry out research with faculty members in biology.
+This is an opportunity for two undergraduate to be paid to carry out research with faculty members in biology.